imgeng/imageengine-gatsby/README.md

 })}
 ```

+### React Component

+If you just want a component to help in using `ImageEngine` directives without `graphql` you might prefer [@imageengine/react](https://www.npmjs.com/package/@imageengine/react)

 ### Plain URLs without Graphql

-If for some reason you need to generate only urls with the right query parameters for `ImageEngine` you might import the helper functions in [@imageengine/imageengine-helpers](https://www.npmjs.com/package/@imageengine/imageengine-helpers)
+If for some reason you only need to generate only urls with the right query parameters for `ImageEngine` you might import the helper functions in [@imageengine/imageengine-helpers](https://www.npmjs.com/package/@imageengine/imageengine-helpers)